willofindie/vscode-cssvar/TASKS.md

   - Open `css-imports` project -> After the files are parsed, update any import for `open-props` with a new granular css import, like `open-props/red.min.css`.
   - Doing this still shows `open-props/open-props.min.css` in the autocomplete/definition-provider list.
+- Support variable defaults syntax as well, like the following:
+  - `color: var(--color, #333)`, this is a valid syntax.

 ## Notes: